offlinesec/offlinesec-client/docs/how_to_prepare_sap_softs.md

 # How to generate SAP Security Note Report

-Single system mode (for different system types):
+Single system mode (quickly scan one system):
 * [SAP Businees Objects](./how_to_prepare_bo_version.md)
 * [SAP NetWeaver JAVA](./how_to_prepare_java_softs.md)
 * [Patch Day Scan](./how_to_request_patch_day_scan.md)

-Multi system mode:
+Multi system mode (more features, recommended):
 * [Multi-system Scan](./how_to_request_multi_system_scan.md)

 ## Data preparation